sprillo/cs267-project/README.md

 ## Reproduce figures

-YOu are ready to reproduce all figures in our paper.
+You are now ready to reproduce all figures in our paper.
 Just run `main.py` to reproduce all figures in our paper.
 The approximate runtime needed to reproduce each figure this way is commented in `main.py`.
-To reproduce a specific figure, comment out the figures you don't want in `main.py`.
+To reproduce a specific figure, comment out the figures you do not want in `main.py`.
 The code is written in a functional style, so the functions can be run in any order at any time and will reproduce the results.
+All the intermediate computations are cached, so re-running the code will be very fast the second time around.
 The output figures will be found in the `images` folder.

 Tree estimation is parallelized, so by default you will need a machine with at least 32 cores.
 If you would like to use more (or less) cores, modify the default values of `num_processes_tree_estimation` in the signatures of `figures.py`.
 (However, note that the bottleneck is not tree estimation but performing EM with Historian (Fig. 1b), which will take around 60 hours regardless.)